AdobeDocs/adobe-io-events/src/pages/guides/subscriber_defined_filtering/index.md

 ### Validating Filters

-Before creating a filter, you can validate it against your registered event types and custom sample events:
+Before creating a filter, you can validate it against your registered event types and custom sample events.
+See the [DSL reference](./dsl.md) for supported operators and syntax.

 ```bash
 curl -X POST \